Pisa on €43 a Day: The University City Where Students Eat Better Than Tourists and the Tower Costs Nothing to Admire

 Best value time: Late September—good weather, lower prices, grape harvest season

-- Stay near the station: Cheaper than Piazza dei Miracoli area, everything walkable
+- Stay near the station: Cheaper than Piazza dei Miracoli area, everything is walkable

 - Eat where students eat: Follow the crowds of young people for best value